Inside: A 6 month to 9 month schedule routine for your baby.

 - 3 to 6 Month Routine

 Congratulations, you’ve survived the newborn phase!

-Anyway, here’s the 6-month routine I used for all of my babies.
+Anyway, here’s the 6 to 9 month routine I used for all of my babies.

 (These routine cards are a great way for you to remember the routine and to eventually help your toddler follow their own.)

 A 6 to 9 Month Sample Routine: